Languages of Nepal: Classification

 The Sino-Tibetan family of Nepal's languages forms a part of its Tibeto-Burman group.
 Though spoken by relatively fewer people than the Indo-European family (17.3% of population), it includes a greater number of languages, about 63 languages.
-Languages belonging to this group are Tamang, Nepal Bhasa (Newar), Magar, Limbu, etc.
+Languages belonging to this group include Tamang, Nepal Bhasa (Newar), Magar and Limbu.

 The small declining number of Dravidian languages are represented by Kurux, and the Munda languages of the Austroasiatic family by Santali and Mundari.

 The indigenous languages of Nepal that predated the influx of Indic, Tibeto-Burman, and other families barely survive in the Kusunda language, which is nearly extinct today.

 Nepal also has at several indigenous village sign languages: Jhankot Sign Language, Jumla Sign Language, and Ghandruk Sign Language, in addition to the Nepali Sign Language designed for national use.

-Constitution
+Constitutional status

 Part 1 of the Constitution of Nepal 2015 (2072 B.S.) contains these provisions about the languages of Nepal: